-You will forever grill extra chicken just to make this fast and easy delicious panini.
+You will forever grill extra chicken just to make this fast and easy delicious grilled chicken panini.
 Heh heh, that rhymes in a funny way.
 Sorry, I’m easily distracted by such things…

 I use aluminum foil between the bread and the top pan so I don’t have to clean that one, too.
 All about the easy clean-up.

-So yeah, you should definitely make this soon.
+So yeah, you should definitely make this grilled chicken panini soon.

-- 1 roasted red pepper, cut into 1-inch wide strips
+- 1 small roasted red pepper, cut into 1-inch wide strips

-- handful of baby kale or spinach or even arugula
+- handful of baby kale or spinach or arugula

 - 1-2 teaspoons balsamic vinegar